schmeekygeek/blog/src/pages/posts/why-i-use-dvorak.md

 ---
-title: Why I use dvorak
+title: My journey of switching to Dvorak
 description: The circumstances that led me to use the dvorak alternate keyboard layout and the challenges I faced
 slug: why-i-use-dvorak
 public: true